 Breast lumps sometimes vary in appearance, and patients with breast lumps may experience:

 Monthly breast self-exams are the best indicator of changes to the breasts.
 If a breast lump or abnormality is detected, it is important to schedule a professional exam immediately.
 Though breast lumps do not always indicate breast cancer, breast cancer treatment with early detection is often more successful.

 There are several conditions and infections other than breast cancer which may cause lumps in the breasts, including:

 Additionally, trauma and injuries may cause internal hematomas, which feel like breast lumps during a breast self-exam.
 Certain injuries may cause damage to the fatty tissues within the breast, and lead to non-cancerous fat necrosis.

 Following a physical examination with a general physician or gynecologist, the highly qualified medical radiologists at The Woman’s Imaging Group perform several diagnostic imaging services to diagnose breast lumps, including diagnostic mammograms and ultrasounds.

 Breast lump screenings at The Woman’s Imaging Group may provide the early detection of cancerous breast tumors.

 If we determine that a breast lump may be cancerous, we offer patient referrals to qualified breast surgeons and medical oncologists through our proprietary Pink Compass Program.
 The Pink Compass Patient Navigation Tool provides our patients with diagnostic screening results within one hour, which alleviates stress and worry of waiting.

 Our metro Atlanta offices accept walk-ins and appointments for all diagnostic imaging services.
-Contact our Norcross or Marietta, Georgia locations, and schedule an appointment to screen and diagnose breast lumps.
+Contact our Norcross Georgia location, and schedule an appointment to screen and diagnose breast lumps.